KnockerPulsar/dotfiles/README.md

      * default border: Set border style and thiccness
      * default floating border: same as above but for floating windows
 * i3 blocks (left to right)
+   * Split indicator for the currently focused i3 window.
    * Volume %
    * Network SSID and netspeed up and down
    * RAM usage & total